 1. Build a user base for a new app

-If you want to get the most installs for a target cost per install (CPI), create a App campaign that optimises for “Install volume” and targets “All users”.
+If you want to get the most installs for a target cost per install (CPI), create a App campaign that optimizes for “Install volume” and targets “All users”.

 This set-up will focus on building a user base for your app.
 As you get more new users, you’ll collect conversion data to identify trends among the more valuable users.